gds-operations/vcloud-tools/README.md

       vcloud_director_password: 'password'
       vcloud_director_host: 'host.api.vendor.net'

-You can then pass the `FOG_CREDENTIAL` argument at the end of your command.
+You can then pass the `FOG_CREDENTIAL` environment variable at the start of your command.
+The value of the `FOG_CREDENTIAL` environment variable is the name of the credential set in your fog file which you wish to use.
 For instance:

     FOG_CREDENTIAL=test2 bundle exec vcloud_walk:organization